LyonsLab/PhytoOracle/docs/plug-play.rst

 |

-.. topic::   As of cctools 7.0.21 the support for the sub-workflow feature in JX is unclear, you need to pull the current master branch from cctools GitHub repo and compile from source.
+.. topic:: As of cctools 7.0.21

+    the support for the sub-workflow feature in JX is unclear, you need to pull the current master branch from cctools GitHub repo and compile from source.

-.. note::   Dependency to compile cctools is included if using the following Atmosphere instructions.
+    .. note::   dependency to compile cctools is included if using the following Atmosphere instructions.

 |